 This is different from kids on the autism spectrum, who often don’t respond to facial expressions.
 These kids misinterpret them.
-“If the teacher has a headache or is preoccupied when she greets the child in the morning,” says Dr. Taskiran, “the child with DMDD gets alarmed, thinking, ‘There’s something wrong with me.
-She’s angry at me.
-She’s going to reprimand me.’ ”
+“If the teacher has a headache or is preoccupied when they greet the child in the morning,” says Dr. Taskiran, “the child with DMDD gets alarmed, thinking, ‘There’s something wrong with me.
+They’re angry at me.
+They’re going to reprimand me.’ ”

 How is DMDD different from ODD?

-He notes that teachers, parents and psychiatrists will say of a kid with DMDD that “Oh, you know, he’s different, he’s not really spiteful, he’s not really vindictive.
-He can’t really help it.”
+He notes that teachers, parents and psychiatrists will say of a kid with DMDD that “Oh, you know, they’re different, they’re not really spiteful, they’re not really vindictive.
+They can’t really help it.”
 And kids with DMDD often apologize for their tantrums.
 “They’re often shocked after the tantrums, like, ‘Why did I do this?’ ”

 The tantrums of kids with DMDD are also different than the kind children on the autism spectrum have.
 A tantrum of an autistic child is more internal, observes Dr. Taskiran.
 “They are trying to self-soothe, reacting to something that has disrupted their own internal environment.
 It’s less verbal, or they repeat the same thing over and over.”